-Clare was 50 years old and employed by the Local Authority as a Care Assistant in a residential home.
+Clare was 50-years-old and employed by the local authority as a care assistant in a residential home.
 She was involved in a road traffic accident which resulted in her suffering a rotator cuff injury to her left (dominant) shoulder.
-Her symptoms did not improve and ultimately we arranged funding for her to undergo surgery, paid for by the other driver’s insurance company.

 The orthopaedic shoulder specialist could not explain the symptoms and advised that she would be capable of returning to work on a full-time basis within 12 months.
 By that stage her employer was threatening to terminate her employment on the grounds of long term incapacity.

-Given the nature of the symptoms she was exhibiting, we asked the orthopaedic specialist whether Clare could be suffering from Complex Regional Pain Syndrome (CRPS), which is also known as Reflex Sympathetic Dystrophy (RSD), possibly secondary to her surgery.
+Given the nature of Clare’s symptoms, we asked the orthopaedic specialist whether she could be suffering from Complex Regional Pain Syndrome (CRPS).
 The response we received was fairly dismissive.
-Nevertheless, we referred her to a Consultant Rheumatologist who is a nationally recognised expert in the diagnosis and treatment of CRPS.
+Nevertheless, we referred her to a consultant rheumatologist who is a nationally recognised expert in the diagnosis and treatment of CRPS.
 He immediately diagnosed the condition.

-In Clare’s case, a substantial amount of specialist treatment, including an in-patient rehabilitation programme, failed to result in any significant improvement in her condition.
-Regrettably, following a re-examination, the Rheumatologist advised that Clare could not expect any further significant reduction in the level of her symptoms.
+In Clare’s case, a substantial amount of specialist treatment, including an in-patient rehabilitation programme, failed to result in any significant improvement.
+Regrettably, following a re-examination, the rheumatologist advised that Clare could not expect any further significant reduction in the level of her symptoms.
 In relation to employment, it was his opinion that she would never be capable of anything other than part-time work, with little or no manual component.